danielharrell/open-eyes-lect-2017-18/Open.md

 possibility.
 And perhaps this is what Aristotle meant in saying that the mind is not even blended with the body.

-But to conclude this lecture, I want to take this answer one step further, and suggest that the presence of openness is indeed liberated from its possibility, by preceding it.
+But I want to take this answer one step further, and suggest that the presence of openness is indeed liberated from its possibility, by preceding it.
 In other words, the presence of openness is prior to its